-- Are you accustomed to working at process-driven organizations that use state of the art tools while you are relegated to using excel spreadsheets?
+- Are you accustomed to working at process-driven organizations that use state-of-the-art tools while you are relegated to using excel spreadsheets?

-As a salesperson, I have had the opportunity to work with incredibly amazing companies with great work culture, however, I have had several phases of demotivation during my career which I had to fight tooth and nail to overcome and deliver real performance.
+As a salesperson, I have had the opportunity to work with incredibly amazing companies with great work cultures, however, I have had several phases of demotivation during my career which I had to fight tooth and nail to overcome and deliver real performance.

 Here are 6 steps you can take to overcome your stress and loss of motivation and become a top achiever: